 For the complete results of the sale, click here.

-Click here to check my website for the latest items and to look around.
-I will update it as often as time permits.
+I will make every effort to actively list new items as often as time permits.
 We’re still very much in business between shows, so please don’t hesitate to email or call.
 I always strive to offer the finest objects for sale on my website and at every show.
 There are many items for sale, sold items with prices and free lessons about glass and lamps.
 And remember to keep reading my blog.